AdyGCode/SaaS-FED-Notes/session-10/laravel-v11/S10-Laravel-v11-BootCamp-Part-1.md

 # Laravel Bootcamp

-The following notes are based on the official Laravel Boot Camp (Build Chirper with Blade https://bootcamp.laravel.com) with Adrian's shortened explanations.
+The following notes are based on the official Laravel v12 Bootcamp (Build Chirper with Blade https://bootcamp.laravel.com) with Adrian's shortened explanations.

 ## Before you start...

-Have you gone over the [S10-Introducing-Laravel-v11](session-10/S10-Introducing-Laravel-v11.md) notes and created the "SaaS FED Laravel 11 Demo" starter application?
+Have you gone over the [S10-Introducing-Laravel-v11](session-10/laravel-v11/S10-Introducing-Laravel-v11.md) notes and created the "SaaS FED Laravel 11 Demo" starter application?

 No?
 Well... go do it...